sebastian-zieba/playground/README.md

 # playground
-## This repo will be used by me in order to learn git and github
+## This repo will be used by me in order to learn git and Github